MScBiomedicalInformatics/MSIB32500/README.md

 Recommended:

-**Week 6 - Analysis of Illumina Microarrays Using R and Bioconductor**
+**Week 6 - Analysis of gene expression data Using R and Bioconductor**

 Session Leader or Guest Lecturer: Jorge Andrade, Ph.D.